 “We’ll Spend More Time Writing Tests Than Building the Product.”

 Test automation does require planning and implementation.
 The tradeoff is that once the tests are written, they can be executed repeatedly with very little additional effort.
+By leveraging automated test scripts and well-designed test scripts, teams gain efficiency and reduce the time spent on manual, repetitive testing.
 Over time, the hours saved on manual testing and firefighting production issues far outweigh the initial investment.

 Automation does not replace manual testing.
 It supports it.
 Automated tests handle: